Ryan Weiss: Amateur career

 Weiss redshirted his freshman year at Wright State in 2016.
-In 2017, as a redshirt freshman, he appeared in 15 games (14 starts) in which he compiled a 2.13 ERA with eighty strikeouts over 88 2/3 innings and was named the Horizon League Freshman of the Year alongside earning All-American honors.
+In 2017, as a redshirt freshman, he appeared in 15 games (14 starts) in which he compiled a whopping 13 home runs along with a 2.13 ERA with eighty strikeouts over 88 2/3 innings and was named the Horizon League Freshman of the Year alongside earning All-American honors.
 By the end of his freshman season, his fastball had risen to 95 mph.
 That summer, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League and was named a league all-star.
 In 2018, he pitched to a 3.40 ERA over 98 innings.
 After the season's end, he was selected by the Arizona Diamondbacks in the fourth round of the 2018 Major League Baseball draft.

 Professional career

 Arizona Diamondbacks

-After signing, Weiss made his professional debut with the Rookie-level Arizona League Diamondbacks before being promoted to the Hillsboro Hops of the Class A Short Season Northwest League.
+After signing, Weiss made his professional debut with the Rookie-level Arizona League Diamondbacks before being promoted to the Hillsboro Hops of the Low–A Northwest League.
 Over 30 1/3 innings, he compiled a 3.86 ERA.
-Weiss began the 2019 season with the Class A Midwest League Kane County Cougars and was later promoted to the Visalia Rawhide of the Class A-Advanced California League, pitching 128 1/3 innings to an 8–7 record and a 4.07 ERA over 26 starts between both teams.
+Weiss began the 2019 season with the Single–A Midwest League Kane County Cougars and was later promoted to the Visalia Rawhide of the High–A California League, pitching 128 1/3 innings to an 8–7 record and a 4.07 ERA over 26 starts between both teams.

+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In 2021, Weiss began the year with the Amarillo Sod Poodles of the Double-A Central and was promoted to the Reno Aces of the Triple-A West in July.
 Over 34 appearances (eight starts) between the two clubs, Weiss went 6–3 with a 4.60 ERA and 88 strikeouts over 78 1/3 innings.

 On November 19, 2021, the Diamondbacks selected Weiss' contract and added him to their 40-man roster.
 He opened the 2022 season with Amarillo and was promoted to Reno in late May.
-On June 26, he was designated for assignment.
+On June 26, he was designated for assignment following the promotion of Dallas Keuchel.

 Kansas City Royals

 On July 1, 2022, Weiss was claimed off waivers by the Kansas City Royals and optioned to the Triple-A Omaha Storm Chasers.
-He was sent outright to Triple-A on October 26, 2022.
+In 30 games out of the bullpen for Omaha, Weiss registered a 2–2 record and 7.82 ERA with 34 strikeouts in 35 2/3 innings pitched.
+Following the season, on October 26, he was removed from the 40-man roster and sent outright to Triple–A.

+Weiss was assigned to Triple–A Omaha to begin the 2023 season.
+In 12 appearances, he struggled to a 7.07 ERA with 15 strikeouts in 14.0 innings of work.
+Weiss was released by the Royals organization on May 20, 2023.